 Haitian Operations Manager

 Jean Herard Charles, referred to as Charles, was born in Port-de-Paix on the north coast of Haiti, where he still lives today with his wife Angeline and their children Jeffenson, Sentrina, Kevenson and Sophia.
 He did his early schooling in Port-de-Paix, but lived in Florida in his late teens and early 20’s where he learned English and attended Junior College before returning to Haiti.
 Charles began working for HAM in 2002 as a translator for board member Dr. Janine Flood, O.D.
-Dr. Janine quickly recognized Charles intelligence, humor, strong work ethic, honesty and integrity, and began to train him as an eye technician.
+Dr. Janine quickly recognized Charles' intelligence, humor, strong work ethic, honesty and integrity, and began to train him as an eye technician.
 Under Dr. Janine’s tutelage and guidance; Charles quickly came to run the eye clinic.
 In 2009, HAM’s work was significantly challenged by major changes in the structure and location of Centre de Santé in Dumay.
-Charles immediately stepped up and became our eyes, ears and spokesperson for HAM’s projects Haiti.
+Charles immediately stepped up and became our eyes, ears and spokesperson for HAM’s projects in Haiti.
 He continues today as our Haitian Operations Manager, traveling monthly from Port-de-Paix to Dumay to attend to project needs as well as his eye technician functions.
 In 2008 Charles started a primary school in Baudin-Gros Sable, his neighborhood in Port-de-Paix, because of the lack of an affordable school in the area.
 Beginning in 2009, HAM began contributing financial support of the Charles Salomon Primary School.
+In 2017, Charles was elected mayor of the Baudin-Gros Sable area of Port-De-Paix.

 ham volunteer leadership in the usa